Vslow/SWAKit/README.md

 5. Push Swift HelloWorld application to Bluemix, please use the following command `cf push -b https://github.com/IBM-Swift/swift-buildpack.git`

-6. Find you app in bluemix, edit `Package.swift` file in convinient for you way.
+6. Find you app in bluemix, edit `Package.swift` file in convenient for you way.
 Add `.Package(url: "https://github.com/Vslow/SWAKit.git", majorVersion: 0, minor: 0)` to dependencies.
 Your `Package.swift` should look like:

 ``` swift
 import PackageDescription